-The design evolution of “adjustable” (i.e., single-face) traffic signals across the major manufacturers in the first half of the 20th Century can be roughly classified into three generations:
+The design pattern of single-face traffic signals in the first half of the 20th Century can be roughly classified into three generations:

-- 1st Generation: Each full signal housing is cast as a single piece from top to bottom, or as two pieces with a full face attached to a full body, and with either bolted “porthole” style lens attachments or hinged doors.
+- 1st Generation: Each full signal housing is cast as a single piece with openings along the face, sort of like a multi-car garage, or as two pieces with a full face attached to a full body, and with either bolted “porthole” style lens attachments or hinged doors.

 - 2nd Generation: Each lamp module is cast as a separate piece, with open ends.
 These open modules can be stacked together in any number, as required.
 The stack (or individual module) is then enclosed by end plates at top and bottom and held together by tie rods through the length of the signal head.